amalon/minetest-numeracy/README.txt

 Numeracy Mod for Minetest
 =========================

-Adds blocks for exploring numeracy with children, which change appearance depending on the number of connected blocks, inspired by the kids TV programme Numberblocks.
+Adds blocks for exploring numeracy with children, which join together and change appearance depending on the number of connected blocks.
+Inspired by the kids TV programme Numberblocks.

 Version: 0.1
 Licence: LGPL 2.1 or later, CC-BY-SA 3.0 UNPORTED (see LICENSE.txt)